fattah247/UpTimePulse/README.md

 - `--rm` = remove container after exit (used by `docker run`)

 ## Why these pieces exist
+For term definitions (ConfigMap, PVC, HPA, Ingress, etc.), see `ARCHITECTURE.md#dictionary-terms-used-in-this-doc`.

+### Ingress (what it means)
+Ingress is the Kubernetes “front door” for HTTP.
+It maps a hostname/path to a Service (like `api-gateway`) so you can reach it without port‑forwarding.
+It only works if an Ingress controller (e.g., NGINX) is installed.
+In this chart, it’s off by default (`ingress.enabled: false`).

+### HPA (what it means)
+HPA = Horizontal Pod Autoscaler.
+It automatically scales the number of pod replicas based on metrics (usually CPU).
+In this chart, the HPA targets `api-gateway` and scales between 1–3 replicas when CPU goes high.

 ### Metrics producer (ping-agent)
 This is the heart of the system.
 If this isn’t running, everything else is just watching silence.
 It pings a URL, then exposes:
 - counters (`ping_success_total`, `ping_failure_total`)